 Dan believes that accessibility is for everyone.
 Accessible website features benefit everyone, not just those needing assistive technology, enhancing usability for the entire population.

-Captioning videos ensures it’s accessible, allowing candidates to consume content anytime, anywhere, regardless of their location.
-Ultimately, accessibility impacts us all, every single day.
-In an increasingly digital world, ensuring website accessibility is not optional; it’s essential for everyone’s inclusion.
+Ultimately, accessibility impacts us all.
+In an increasingly digital world, ensuring website accessibility is not optional – it’s essential for everyone’s inclusion.